how it works

 • run summary + count

-Later, anyone can prove: The action that executed was byte-for-byte the action approved, who delegated to whom, and that the run chain is complete: nothing added, nothing missing.
+Later, a verifier can confirm the issuer signed a record binding: The action that executed was byte-for-byte the action approved, who delegated to whom, and that the run chain matches the issuer's sealed run summary and count.

 types: agent-action-approved, -invoked, -denied, -delegated, -cancelled, -timed-out, -observed.